ryanpfalz/GPT-RAG/docs/GH-SETUP.md

 ```

 > [!NOTE]
-> The existing/unmodified federated credentials created by Azure Developer CLI in the Service Principals may be deleted.
+> You may delete the existing/unmodified federated credentials created by Azure Developer CLI in the Service Principals.

 ## 4. Modify the workflow files as needed for deployment